Skip to main content

 Field of Study: Social Sciences

-Take your classroom discovery of global and international studies into the world in this enriching program taught in English.
-A series of interdisciplinary courses highlight such topics as international trade, politics, the environment, human rights, migration, and global health.
-Classes also include academic field trips to the many Geneva-based organizations such as the United Nations, the World Trade Organization, and the International Labor Organization.
-Following the spring, you then have the option to participate in a full-time summer internship with a local organization or company.
+Take your classroom discovery of global and international studies into the world in this enriching program from the Global Studies Institute at the University of Geneva.
+A series of interdisciplinary courses highlight such topics as international trade, politics, economics and management, the environment, human rights, migration, and global health.
+Following the spring term, you have the option to participate in an full-time summer internship with a local organization or company on the Spring + Summer Internship package.

 Unique study opportunities